Aqila-Farahmand/experiments-2025-joms-rag/README.md

    → [`rag/`](./rag)

 4. **Response Generation**
-   Using a SLM, the system generates responses based on the retrieved context.
+   Using an SLM, the system generates responses based on the retrieved context.
    → [`generations/`](./generations)

 5. **Evaluation**